-The System Management App is a software utility that connects to both DIVA Core, and the Core database, to monitor, control, and supervise operations in DIVA Core.
+The System Management App is a software utility that connects to both DIVA Core, and the Core Oracle Database, to monitor, control, and supervise operations in DIVA Core.
 Multiple System Management App instances can be operated simultaneously from any computer that has TCP/IP connectivity to both DIVA Core and Core database.
-The System Management App is based on Oracle Java and is platform independent.
+The System Management App is browser-based and is platform independent.